publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch36/schI/m__us_usc_t50_s1808.md

  __References in Text__

-    Section 301(e), referred to in subsec. (a)(2)(D), probably should be a reference to section 304(e), meaning [section 304(e) of Pub.
-L. 95–511][/us/pl/95/511/s304/e], which is classified to [section 1824(e) of this title][/us/usc/t50/s1824/e] and relates to authorizations and orders for emergency physical searches.
-[Section 301 of Pub.
-L. 95–511][/us/pl/95/511/s301], which is classified to [section 1821 of this title][/us/usc/t50/s1821], relates to definitions for terms used in subchapter II of this chapter and does not contain a subsec. (e).
+    Section 301, referred to in subsec. (a)(2)(D), means [section 301 of Pub.
+L. 95–511][/us/pl/95/511/s301], which is classified to [section 1821 of this title][/us/usc/t50/s1821], relates to definitions for terms used in subchapter II of this chapter, and does not contain a subsec. (e).
+[Section 304(e) of Pub.
+L. 95–511][/us/pl/95/511/s304/e], which is classified to [section 1824(e) of this title][/us/usc/t50/s1824/e], relates to authorizations and orders for emergency physical searches.

     This chapter, referred to in subsec. (b), was in the original “this Act”, meaning [Pub.
 L. 95–511][/us/pl/95/511], Oct.
 25, 1978, [92 Stat.
 1783][/us/stat/92/1783], which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1801 of this title][/us/usc/t50/s1801] and Tables.